-A student who previously attended Tennessee College of Applied Technology - Dickson must re-apply for admission by completing a new application for enrollment.
+A student who previously attended Tennessee College of Applied Technology - Dickson must re-apply for admission by completing a new enrollment application.
+Due to processing of financial aid, students desiring to enroll in a new program of study and use financial aid, will experience a 60-day waiting period for re-admittance.